Zero-Tang/NoirVisor/src/vt_core/readme.md

 # CPUID Cache
 This feature could enhance the performance of CPUID-induced VM-Exit on Nested-VMM scenario. (e.g NoirVisor running in a Virtual Machine.)
 It might slightly lower down the performance on Non-Nested scenario, but generally should have a good performance no matter the scenario. <br>
 However, due to complexity of sub-leaf for cpuid instruction, caching architecture in NoirVisor could only accelerate scenarios under ecx=0.

+# Critical Hypervisor Protection
+This feature is an essential security feature.
+I found this feature missing in most open-source light-weight hypervisor project.
+The key is that VMCS and other essential pages are not protected through Intel EPT even if they enabled Intel EPT.
+It should be pointed out that a malware can be aware of the format of VMCS of a specific processor.
+In this regard, malware may corrupt the VMCS through memory access instruction.

 # Future Feature (Roadmap)
 In future, NoirVisor would implement support to VMX-nesting in VT-Core.
 VMCS-shadowing would be implemented as well.